Ben Watson (footballer, born July 1985): Nottingham Forest

 Watson joined Nottingham Forest on 5 February 2018 on a 2 1/2-year contract.

 During the 2018–19 season, Watson found first team opportunities at Forest limited, and was told by manager Martin O'Neill that he was free to leave the club.
 However, Watson went on to become a key figure during the following campaign under new manager Sabri Lamouchi, who described Watson as being the 'brains' of his side.
 He scored his first goal for the club in a 1–0 win over Barnsley on 21 September 2019.
 Watson left Nottingham Forest at the end of his contract following the 2019–20 season.
 Although Forest were hopeful that he would agree an extension, Watson reportedly wished to move to London to be closer to his family.

 Charlton Athletic

 Watson joined Charlton ahead of the 2020–21 season.
 He scored his first goal for Charlton in a 1–1 draw against Shrewsbury Town on 5 December 2020.

 On 22 June 2021, it was confirmed that Watson had signed a new one-year deal with the club ahead of the 2021–22 season.

 On 10 May 2022, it was confirmed that Watson would leave Charlton Athletic when his contract expired.

 On 10 August 2022, Watson announced his retirement from professional football at the age of 37.

+Personal life

+His son, Reggie, is currently a player at Chelsea academy.